LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Click on the `Actions` tab of your <code>LoopWorkspace</code> repository
 1. On the left side, click on 1. <code>Validate Secrets</code>
-1. On the right side, click `Run Workflow` to show a drop-down menu
+1. On the right side, click `Run Workflow` to show a dropdown menu
     * You will see your default branch (typically this is `main`)
     * You can select a different branch, but typically, you run the default
 1. Tap the green button that says `Run workflow`.